addisonp-farmersi/computer-config/README.md

 ```

 VPN with a MAC
+could try:
 1. remove all proxy information and uncheck the `Use Passive FTP Mode (PASV)`
 2. remove all DNS Search Domains

+noticed that VPN with MAC out of the office works best when directly wired in and not using the wireless

 Maven:
 create a file settings.xml in the ~/.m2 directory, an example is listed below, please contact Addison or Ben for more details